Guatemala, El Salvador and Nicaragua

 The majestic Atitlan, Toliman and San Pedro volcanoes provide a stunning backdrop for the lake.
 The surrounding villages are home to the vibrant Maya culture, where traditional dresses are still worn.

 The Western Highlands is home to colorful and charming mountain towns, lakes, forests, and most of the Mayan indigenous inhabitants of Guatemala.
-This district is the area most tourists aware of Guatemala think about when daydreaming of a tour of this magnificent country.
+This district is the area most tourists who are aware of Guatemala think about when daydreaming of a tour of this magnificent country.

 Two nights in Lake Atitlan